Photo courtesy Elaine Hooper, BIS Archives

 Hans didn't win in Prague.
 Dick Button did... and decisively at that.
-This time, Dick had a 2.8 point lead on Hans in the figures too and ultimately beat the Swiss star by seven placings in the free skate.
+This time, Dick had a 2.8 point lead on Hans in the figures and ultimately beat the Swiss star by seven placings in the free skate.
 At the 1948 Olympic Games in St. Moritz, Hans' error on the back loop change loop allowed Dick to increase his early lead in the figures.
 Hans finished second, 29.6 points behind him.
 Skating after Dick received a 6.0 for his free skate, Hans managed to skate quite masterfully on terrible ice but a fall left him in second with a total of twenty three placings to Button's ten.
 Even though he was the defending World Champion, if you look the fact that those Olympics were only his fourth international competition... an Olympic silver medal was pretty damn impressive if you ask me.
 Hans rebounded at the 1948 World Championships in Davos, beating Dick 1149.3 to 1145.4 in the school figures but a flawed free skate left him again in second with nineteen places to Dick's eleven and 1948.5 points to Dick's 1928.7.

 Many of Gerschwiler's students went on to become coaches themselves, among them none other than Doug Leigh, who coached Elvis Stojko to Olympic Silver and World Gold to match his coach's successes.
-Hans later married and relocated to the U.S. He was honoured by the ISI with an induction their Hall Of Fame in 1980.
+In 1953, Hans married Nancy Jane Clarke and shortly thereafter taught in the States and at the Winnipeg Winter Club and Glencoe Club.
+He was honoured by the ISI with an induction their Hall Of Fame in 1980.
 When Stéphane Lambiel won the World title in 2005, he was one of the first people to send him a congratulatory message.